 As the leading and oldest provider of epilepsy services nationwide, we focus on improving self-management skills, increasing wider public understanding of this devastating condition, and are at the forefront of partnering and funding research into interventions and treatments.

-All of this contributes greatly towards our aim of opening more eyes to this ‘forgotten’ disease and ensuring that those with epilepsy are able to live meaningful and independent lives, free of stigma and misunderstanding.
+All of this contributes greatly towards our aim of opening more eyes to this ‘invisible’ disease and ensuring that those with epilepsy are able to live meaningful and independent lives, free of stigma and misunderstanding.